 First, what is a Hibachi cooking grill?

-There are still some makers who take the truly traditional approach to grill making like this earthenware mini one from Kafuh (it’s got some great reviews here on Amazon)
+There are still some makers who take the truly traditional approach to grill making like this earthenware mini one from kafuh (it’s got some great reviews on Amazon).

 Nowadays, the ones used in restaurants tend to use electricity instead of charcoal, but the chefs that still prefer actual fire can offer performances and entertain while they cook by creating flames that shoot through the food or around it.
 It’s quite the view!